 The coordinator or any project member of the coordination organisation is allowed to submit a project proposal.
-To be submitted, a proposal must be plausible.
+To be submitted a proposal must be plausible (see chapter 8.8).
 Only if both conditions are met (coordinator and plausibility), the submission box containing the submit button is shown (Fig. 16).